Ikara-Flinders Ranges National Park

 A much welcomed addition to the site is the inclusion of a toilet.
 The toilet not only provides relief for visitor’s thirsty work hiking the nearby trail, it will aid protection of the environment assisting visitors in a busting situation.

 Akurra Adnya (Arkaroo Rock) — Stage 2

-Preparations for stage 2 upgrades are well underway which are anticipated to commence in mid 2022.
+Preparations for stage 2 upgrades are well underway which are anticipated to commence in late 2022 (pending approvals).

 Stage 2 upgrades will focus on the rock-art site along with a bridge replacement on the hiking trail.
 The rock-art site itself will receive a new viewing area that will enable visitors to see the ancient ochre and charcoal rock-art images up-close in the best possible conditions.
 A uniquely designed interpretive screen will protect the paintings that have been carbon-dated to more than 6,000 years of age.